Mount Colah: Population

 In the 2021 Census, there were 7,816 people in Mount Colah.
 65.7% of people were born in Australia.
 The next most common countries of birth were England 4.1%, India 3.7%, China 3.2%, Philippines 2.0% and Iran 1.9%.
 72.5% of people spoke only English at home.
 Other languages spoken at home included Mandarin 3.9%, Persian (excluding Dari) 2.3%, Hindi 1.4%, Cantonese 1.3% and Spanish 1.1%.
 The most common responses for religion were No Religion 40.1%, Catholic 20.9% and Anglican 12.6%.

 Transport

 The Pacific Highway and Ku-ring-gai Chase Road / Bobbin Head Road are the main arterial roads in Mount Colah.
 The M1 Motorway (known previously as the Sydney-Newcastle Freeway) runs along the eastern side of the suburb.
 The M1 has an entrance / exit at Mount Colah towards Sydney.
-This is the scene of many traffic jams if accidents occur between Mount Colah and Berowra.

 Mount Colah railway station is on the Main North railway line and a regular bus service runs to most parts of the suburb.

 The suburb of Mount Colah embraces Bobbin Head commercial area, which has cafes, tourist information and a marina, with a large boat ramp in Appletree Bay.
 Access to Bobbin Head is by road from Ku-ring-gai Chase Road and by boat.
-There is road access to Bobbin Head from Turramurra.
+There is also road access to Bobbin Head from North Turramurra.